connectrpc/connectrpc.com/docs/dart/testing.md

 ## Widget Testing

-For widgets that interface with Connect, it will generally be desirable to mock your RPCs since a backend may not be available or desirable to access in a unit test.
+For widgets that interface with Connect, it will generally be preferable to mock your RPCs since a backend may not be available or desirable to access in a unit test.
 The easiest way to do this is via Connect's `FakeTransportBuilder`

 ### Mocking Transports